-Minimum wages were first called for as a way to stop the exploitation of workers in sweatshops and then came to be seen as a way to help lower-income families.
+Minimum wages were first called for to stop the exploitation of workers in sweatshops and then came to be seen as a way to help lower-income families.
 Most countries had introduced minimum wage legislation by the end of the 20th century.

-Opponents of minimum wage believe that it increases poverty, increases unemployment because low-wage workers will be unable to find work, and damages businesses because the wage requirements will cause businesses to raise prices of their product and service to accommodate the cost of labor.
+Opponents of minimum wage believe that it increases poverty, increases unemployment because low-wage workers will be unable to find work, and damages businesses because the wage requirements will cause businesses to raise prices of their product and service to accommodate labor costs.

-Supporters of minimum wage argue the opposite, saying that it increases the standard of living for workers and reduces poverty, as well as reduces inequality and boosts employee morale.
+Supporters of minimum wage argue the opposite, saying that it increases the standard of living for workers, reduces poverty, reduces inequality, and boosts employee morale.